-I scheduled an appointment with a specialist for a complete check of her hearing and hearing-aid despite all her protests that her hearing was fine and she had no need for a doctor.
-Her protests alone were a little puzzling as Mom never had an issue with a doctor’s appointment which always meant lunch afterward at her favorite restaurant.
+That very week, I scheduled an appointment with a specialist for a complete check of Mom’s hearing and her hearing-aid.
+Her protests to such testing were a little puzzling as Mom never had an issue with doctor’s appointments which always meant lunch at her favorite restaurant afterward.

-During the hearing test, I gained quite an insight into Mom’s hesitancy to have her hearing tested at all.
+During the hearing test that day, I gained quite an insight into Mom’s hesitancy to have her hearing tested at all.

-- I was shocked to learn that Mom was totally deaf and when her old hearing-aid was tested it was totally dead.
+- I was shocked to learn that Mom was totally deaf and when her old hearing-aid was tested it was totally dead as well.
+The battery was fine, but the hear aid itself was no longer working.
 Not a single sound could be heard from that antiquated hearing-aid even with brand new batteries.
-When I spoke from directly behind her, where she was unable to read my lips, there was no reaction from Mom at all.
-She could not hear a word I said.

 With the assistance of a temporary hearing-aid, Mom was given another test.
 The hearing specialist spoke 100 words, one at a time, while Mom repeated each word that she actually heard.
 Mom failed to repeat a single word correctly.
 Not one word repeated correctly out of 100!
 And Mom was wearing a hearing-aid that did work!